cmdr2/blender-xr-regression-tests/README.md

 2. `export OX_USE_SIMULATOR=1`
 3. Run the tests using `/path/to/blender --python /path/to/harness.py`

+A new Blender window will open, and the test results will be printed in the console.
+The test progress will also be shown in the status bar.

 ## Coverage
 - ✔️ XR session start/stop/restart
 - ✔️ Draw handlers and App Timers in XR